nicholaswmin/dyno/README.md

 The benchmarker automatically records their timings and attaches the tracked `Metric` histogram to its corresponding `task thread`.

-> Custom metrics only make sense when there are many parts to the benchmarked
-> code and you need to instrument each one to dissect the bottleneck.
-> Simple, one-function benchmarks can use the default `cycle` metric

 > **example:** log the average running time of a 2 types of `fibonacci`

 ```js